What Are Mobile Forms And How Are They Different From The Web Forms?

 Your business environment and data requirements will define which mobile devices are best for your situation.

 As a general rule, you may want to use tablets if your mobile forms must have a specific design and layout that is hard to reproduce on a small smartphone screen.
 Tablets will

 work well if employees are collecting data in the office-like environment and do not need to carry a device with them all the time.
 For example, if you need to collect data in the store,

 or on the factory floor, or for the home inspection, a tablet will be a good tool to use.

 If your employees are always on the go, then a smartphone will be a better choice.
 It fits into a pocket and is much easier to carry around than a tablet.

 Another consideration is a cellular data connection.
-In the field or remote places where wi-fi is not available cellular data connection often is.
-It is true that many
+In the field or remote places wi-fi is not an option, but cellular data connection is often available.
+Although many

-mobile forms data collection applications will work offline as well.
-However, you cannot submit collected data until a connection is available.
+mobile forms data collection applications work offline, you cannot submit collected data until a connection is available.
 Therefore, having a connection is definitely a plus.

 Where do you get the mobile devices for the data collection?
 The most efficient solution is to let your employees use their own smartphones or tablets.
 Not only you won't need to purchase extra hardware,

 but each employee will be working with a device (s)he is already using and familiar with.
 This will streamline an adoption of a new system and eliminate a learning curve, so you will become productive faster.